 Who we are

-MOSL is responsible for the smooth and efficient running of a new and growing business water market.
-The new market opened in April 2017 and allows 1.2 million businesses including public sector bodies, charities and not-for-profit organisations in England to choose who supplies their retail water services.
+MOSL is responsible for the smooth and efficient running of the non-household water market in England, which opened on 1 April 2017, allowing over 1.2 million business customers including public sector bodies, charities and not-for-profit organisations in England to choose who supplies their retail water and wastewater services.